-AIDS is the leading cause of death among adolescents (10–19 years) in Africa, and the second leading cause of deaths among adolescents globally.
+AIDS is the second leading cause of death among young women (15–24 years) in Africa.
 The majority of these deaths are among adolescents who acquired HIV as babies and lived to their teenage years - yet did not survive for reasons including never having been diagnosed with HIV, having slipped out of care, or not having responded successfully to HIV treatment.

 Globally, treatment and care responses for adolescents have lagged significantly behind paediatric and adult treatment programmes.
-Lack of access to testing, treatment and counselling has contributed to the continued rise in AIDS-related deaths among adolescents.
+Many of the adolescents living with HIV today were infected with HIV as infants.
+This rising cohort of adolescents living with HIV, combined with lack of access to testing, treatment and counselling, has contributed to the persistent numbers of in AIDS-related deaths among adolescents.
 Sexual transmission and injection drug use continue to be the main modes of transmission among adolescents who were not infected during infancy.